herbkoeg/BertisFutureStandalone/README.md

 # BertisFutureStandalone
-Demonstrate the use of parallel calls using the interface callable in a standalone application.
+Demonstrate the use of concurrent java calls using the interface callable in a standalone application.